 In conversation with Bristol based designer Rosie Carmichael

-Welcome to the wild "low-fi" world of Bristol based artist Rosie Carmichael.
+Welcome to the wild and "low-fi" world of Bristol based artist Rosie Carmichael.

 Can you share a little about your background and where you grew up?

 I was brought up in inner-city Birmingham, surrounded by wax crayons and poster paint.
-I always wanted to be an ‘artist’ when I grew up, I loved reading and the worlds I could get lost in by doing so.
+I always wanted to be an ‘artist’.
+I loved reading and the worlds I could get lost in.
 Drawing was a way for me to share my interpretations of the words of others.
-I did my BA in illustration at Bristol UWE where I started working on more graphic projects; realising how atmosphere could be created with subtle uses of shape, colour, text, material and medium.
+I did my BA in illustration at Bristol UWE where I started working on more graphic projects.
+It was then I realised how atmosphere could be created through subtle uses of shape, colour, text, material and medium.
 Although my interpretation of the word ‘artist’ has changed, I feel I’m still working towards my childhood dream, 25 years later.

 I always wanted to be an ‘artist’ when I grew up, I loved reading and the worlds I could get lost in by doing so.
 Drawing was a way for me to share my interpretations of the words of others.

-You currently live and work in Bristol, what is it about the energy of the city that inspires you?
+What is it about the energy of Bristol that inspires you?

-There are so many creative people, artist run-spaces and projects here, which means there are always opportunities to get involved and collaborate.
-I feel most inspired when working on projects from creative industries, whether that with writers, filmmakers, or musicians, and Bristol provides an amazing space to make this happen.
+There are so many creative people, artist run-spaces and projects here.
+It means there are always opportunities to get involved in.
+I feel most inspired when working on projects from across creative industries, whether that be with writers, filmmakers, or musicians.
+Bristol provides an amazing space to make this happen!

 You describe your visual style as a strong ‘ lo-fi’ – aesthetic.
 How has your creative output evolved in recent years?

-I used to make zines with my friend Kali when we were 16, and I think an element of that DIY punk aesthetic has stuck with me.
-At University I traced the visual roots of punk to Dada and Bauhaus, two design movements that have also informed my own style.
-Another recurring motif in my work is inspired by science fiction – linking back to the zine influence, with the first ever fanzines credited to being created by science fiction fans.
+I used to make zines with my friend Kali when we were 16.
+I think an element of that DIY punk aesthetic has stuck with me.
+At University I traced the visual roots of punk to Dada and Bauhaus, two design movements that have also informed my style.
+Another recurring motif in my work is inspired by science fiction; linking back to the zine influence, with the first ever fanzines credited to being created by science fiction fans.

 A recurring motif in my work is inspired by science fiction – linking back to the zine influence.
 The first ever fanzines were created by science fiction fans!